If clean water is “no big deal,” then that’s exactly why clean water is a very big deal.

 World Water Day, established by the United Nations in 1993, was originally launched to promote to the importance of fresh water and bring attention to water-resource management and sanitation challenges around the world.

-Water service is a utility easy to take for granted until the taps don’t flow or the toilets don’t flush.
+Water and sewer utilities are easy to take for granted until the taps don’t flow or the toilets don’t flush.
 But on WWD, we pay particular attention to the parts of the world where water infrastructure is limited and even nonexistent.

-Communicate, educate, donate, however you choose to support the cause, it’s not too late.
+Communicate, educate, donate, however you choose to support the World Water Day cause, it’s not too late.